AddisonMink/pew-pew-pew-a-humble-videogame/README.md

 ![Alt text](/PewPewPewTitle.png?raw=true "Title Screen")

 This is something I made in GameMaker a couple of years ago.
 It's a space shooter in the vein of Gradius.
 PewPewPew2.gmx.zip is the project file that contains all the source code and assets.
-PewPewPew2.zip contains an Windows installer for thegame.
+PewPewPew2.exe is a Windows installer for the game.

 INSTRUCTIONS
 - Press the arrow keys to move